Kim Clijsters: Legacy

 Clijsters has been ranked as the 14th-greatest women's tennis player in the Open Era by Tennis.com.
 Her 41 singles titles are the 14th-most in the Open Era.
 Since 2000, only the Williams sisters, Justine Henin, and Maria Sharapova have won more than her four Grand Slam singles titles.
 The three titles she won at the WTA Tour Championships are tied for the fifth-most in history behind only Martina Navratilova, Steffi Graf, Serena Williams, and Chris Evert.
 Clijsters was a champion at all four Grand Slam tournaments, winning the French Open and Wimbledon in doubles and the US Open and Australian Open in singles.
 Her prowess at singles and doubles is also highlighted by her becoming one of six players in WTA history to be No. 1 in the world in both rankings at the same time.

 Clijsters and Henin are recognized for "putting Belgium on the tennis map".
 Before they established themselves in the upper echelon of women's tennis, Dominique Van Roost was the only player in Belgian history to be ranked in the top ten of the ATP or WTA rankings, a mark she did not achieve until 1998 after Clijsters and Henin turned professional.
 The Belgium Fed Cup team had never reached the quarterfinals until 1997 when they made the semifinals.
 With Clijsters on the team, Belgium made it to at least the semifinals four times, reaching the final in 2006 and winning the championship in 2001.
 She also became the first Belgian to be ranked No. 1 in each of singles and doubles.
 Belgium was regarded as dominating women's tennis when Clijsters and Henin were the top two players in the world for several months in late 2003.

-After Clijsters's retirement, she established the Kim Clijsters Academy in her hometown of Bree.
-The academy is run by Clijsters's longtime coach Carl Maes and is intended to serve young players.
-Compatriot Elise Mertens is among those who train at the facility.
+After Clijsters's retirement, she established a now defunct tennis school, the Kim Clijsters Academy in her hometown of Bree.
+The academy (in 2022 sold by Clijsters and turned into a padel club by businessmen including Marc Coucke) used to be run by Clijsters's longtime coach Carl Maes and was intended to serve young players.